 Running an effective CRO campaign – one that drives serious revenue-boosting results – involves managing a multi-skilled, agile team.

-Even a basic team will be made up of a data-cruncher that will analyse and interpret user behavior, a user experience expert to develop new design solutions and A/B tests, a graphic designer to formulate new changes, and a front-end developer to implement them.
+Even a basic team will be made up of a data-cruncher that will analyse and interpret user behavior, a user experience expert (here are some useful UX tips!) to develop new design solutions and A/B tests, a graphic designer to formulate new changes, and a front-end developer to implement them.

 Hiring individuals with these skill-sets can be a lengthy process, especially in an increasingly competitive job market.
 What’s more, they will need to be trained so that they are familiar with a company’s internal processes.